kimdesok/DeepPATH/README.md

 1) Out of several DL models, Xception was selected first.
 The transfer learning routine was applied to the pretrained model trained with the imagenet.
 2) Upon adjusting hyperparamers for the best validation accuracy, the model was finetuned by basically letting all layers to be retrained.
 ### Results:
-The accuracy of the finely tuned Xception model reached up to AUC 0.9862.
+The accuracy of the finely tuned Xception, Inception V3, or Resnet50 models reached up to AUC 0.93 or higher.
 ![image](https://github.com/kimdesok/DeepPATH/blob/master/fine_tune_plot.png)

 ## Aim 2.
 To explore annotation free classification schemes based on a whole slide training method